approvals/ApprovalTests.cpp/doc/Contributing.md

 ### <a name='Updatingthetablesofcontents'></a>Updating the tables of contents

 We currently use [Joffrey Kern's "Markdown TOC"](https://marketplace.visualstudio.com/items?itemName=joffreykern.markdown-toc) Visual Studio Code extension to generate the **Contents** lists at the top of each Markdown page.

+Do not use a colon (`:`) in any headings: the entry in the table of contents will look correct when viewed in CLion, but will not be hyperlinked when viewed on the GitHub website.
+Use a hyphen (`-`) instead.

 **How it works:**